alfonsosaera/prot_align/README.md

 # prot_align

-Here you can find the python script I did as part of my MSc in Bioinformatics at UAB.
+Here you can find a python script I did as part of my MSc in Bioinformatics at UAB.

 The script aligns two protein sequences from a Multi-FASTA file using a